Best AI SEO Tools in 2026: 11 Platforms Tested and Compared

 3. Surfer SEO

-Best for: Content optimization and scoring
+Best for: Content optimisation and scoring

 Surfer SEO does one thing better than anyone else: it tells you exactly what to put in your content based on what Google currently rewards.
-The Content Editor analyzes top-ranking pages for your target keyword and provides a real-time content score based on word count, keyword density, heading structure, and topical coverage.
+The Content Editor analyses top-ranking pages for your target keyword and provides a real-time content score based on word count, keyword density, heading structure, and topical coverage.

 The Content Audit feature is worth mentioning separately.
-It analyzes your existing pages and suggests specific improvements to boost rankings - not vague advice but concrete changes like "add these 5 terms" or "increase word count by 300 words in section 3."
+It analyses your existing pages and suggests specific improvements to boost rankings - not vague advice but concrete changes like "add these 5 terms" or "increase word count by 300 words in section 3."
 For sites with a backlog of underperforming content, this feature alone can justify the subscription.

 Pricing: Essential at $89/month.
 Scale at $129/month.